OlliSaarikivi/OlliSaarikivi.github.io/content/article/cv.md

 # Education

 ## Doctoral student
-Sept.
-2013 – present

-*Aalto University*, Department Computer Science and Engineering
+**Sept.
+2013 – present** Aalto University, Department Computer Science and Engineering

 My thesis working title is “Automated testing methods for concurrent software”.

 ## M.Sc. in Computer Science
-Sept.
+**Sept.
 2011 – Aug.
-2013

-*Aalto University*, Department of Information and Computer Science
+2013** Aalto University, Department of Information and Computer Science

 The thesis title was “Test-Guided Proofs for C Programs on LLVM”.
 My instructors were Prof. Keijo Heljanko and Kari Kähkönen M.Sc.
 (Tech.).

 ## B.Sc. in Computer Science
-Sept.
+**Sept.
 2007 – Apr.
-2011

-*Helsinki University*, Department of Computer Science
+2011** Helsinki University, Department of Computer Science

 ## Päivölä High School of Mathematics
-July 2004 – May 2006
+**July 2004 – May 2006**

 During this I had the opportunity to work at Nokia Research Center, thanks to a partnership between Nokia and the school.
 See the Work